As an organization led by those who have walked in our students’ shoes, we know firsthand the life-transforming benefits of a college degree.

 Tulaine is an experienced cellist and writer; she has written and produced five original plays.

-Mia Keitt is currently a sophomore political science major at Howard University in Washington, DC.
+Mia Keitt is a junior studying political science at Howard University in Washington, DC.
 As an active member of multiple campus organizations, including the Howard University NAACP, she engages in community service initiatives that support the surrounding DC area, demonstrating her commitment to social justice and civic responsibility.
 Mia aspires to become a successful lawyer, driven by her passion for advocacy and public service.
 With an interest in Civil Rights law, Mia plans to be at the forefront of protecting individual liberties, promoting equality, and contributing to systemic change through public service.